 “I gave everything, everything, to have her!”
 Noelani knew even as she shouted that she was breaking a cardinal rule, one that had been so easy to set and believe in when Kōnane was a toddler – that Noelani would never use the sacrifices she’d made as an emotional bludgeon against Kōnane.
 And here she was, doing it, in front of thousands of alien watchers.

 “And you never meant to use that against her.
 She knows that too.
-We helped her figure it out,” Balneon said, “from the way you’d be much more upset after fights you said it than similarly bad ones where you didn’t.
-She doesn’t hold it against you that you say it – but she resents that you forget because you didn’t want to remember.
+But you do, sometimes, and then you forget.
+She was confused by this behavior until we helped her figure it out.
+She doesn’t hold it against you that you say it – but she resents that you forget because you don’t want to remember.
 She thinks it a, pathetic privilege of the non-augmented.
 She will forgive you for the forgetting.
-But only if you let her move away to a greater distance.”
+But only if you let her move to a greater distance.”

 “No, no…”

-“Up so close, you two cannot love each other right now.
+“Up so close, you two cannot love each other.
 Let her leave physically and live among us.
 And you will no longer feel the dreadful, tickle at the back of your head, like she is the, waste product of the spiritual experience that motherhood was for you when she was younger.”

-Devastated, Noelani stared at the monster possessing her daughter, and saw the other side of the First Cetan who had interviewed her all those years ago.
-All those questions that drew no distinction between what questions passed through the pulp of a human soul, as opposed to its pith or rind.
+Devastated, Noelani stared at the monster possessing her daughter, and remembered the First Cetan who had interviewed her all those years ago.
+It had asked those questions that drew no distinction between passing through the pulp of a human soul and passing through its pith.
 She had thought the creature enormously cruel and careless, taking what it would never give.
-Then she had thought the Cetans gentle and loving.
+Then, when she had arrived in alien space, she had thought the Cetans gentle and loving.

 But both of these had been wrong.
 What they really were was… ē, ishitsu, xenos.
 Other.